Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/v/VASP/README.md

 -   build02

     - A few patches to the source code to improve slow VASP startup times by improving the disk I/O on LUMI.
 This is the recommended version.

+### 6.5.1 for LUMI/24.03

+-   build02: Contributed by a user and a trivial port of the 6.5.0 EasyConfig.